theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 ##  Can I use lerna anywhere in the directory structure

-**Yes** it will walk up the directory tree until it finds a lerna.json!
+**Yes** it will walk up the directory tree until it finds a lerna.json.

+## When I add a new package to the monorepo, the Version is out of synch